About

 - Available client SDK in multiple languages

-- Custom Zero-copy (de)serialization, which greatly improves the performance and reduces memory usage.
+- Custom zero-copy (de)serialization, which greatly improves the performance and reduces memory usage.

 - Configurable server features (e.g. caching, segment size, data flush interval, transport protocols etc.)

-- Possibility of storing the consumer offsets on the server
+- Server-side storage of consumer offsets

 - Multiple ways of polling the messages: